simdjson/simdjson/doc/basics.md

 ### 2. Use `tag_invoke` for custom types (C++20)

+In C++20, the standard introduced the notion of *customization point*.
+A customization point is a function or function object that can be customized for different types.
+It allows library authors to provide default behavior while giving users the ability to override this behavior for specific types.

+A tag_invoke function serves as a mechanism for customization points.
+It is not directly part of the C++ standard library but is often used in libraries that implement customization points.
+The tag_invoke function is typically a generic function that takes a tag type and additional arguments.
+The first argument is usually a tag type (often an empty struct) that uniquely identifies the customization point (e.g., deserialization of custom types in simdjson).
+Users or library providers can specialize tag_invoke for their types by defining it in the appropriate namespace, often inline namespace.

 If your system supports C++20, we recommend that you adopt the `tag_invoke` approach instead to deserialize custom types.
 It may prove to be considerably simpler.
 When simdjson detects the necessary support, it sets the `SIMDJSON_SUPPORTS_DESERIALIZATION` macro